 Sunday LIGHT - our version of Sunday school, we have existing classes for most ages (and can accommodate for all ages), providing a chance for small group study and reflection on God's Word.

-Adult Bible Studies - a mid-week adult Bible study led by Pastor Nathan will meet February 17-March 23 at Mohawk Coffee House.
-We will be studying the Gospel of John.
+Adult Bible Studies - mid-week adult Bible studies are periodically led by Pastor Nathan.
+Please see the announcements page for more info.
 Other groups can be formed as there is interest and resources will be provided for those interested.

 Personal Devotional Resources - We subscribe to print versions of the Presbyterian Church (USA)'s "These Days" as well as RBC's "Our Daily Bread" for devotional materials.
 We also traditionally provide resources for Advent/Christmas and Lent/Easter seasons.
 Additionally, there are other online devotionals we recommend, such as d365.org or Our Daily Bread online (odb.org), or even the seasonal devotionals of Pittsburgh Theological Seminary (www.pts.edu/devotional_1).